arjuuuuunnnnn/Orchestry/docs/index.md

-# AutoServe Documentation
+# Orchestry Documentation

-Welcome to AutoServe - A lightweight container orchestration and auto-scaling platform designed for web applications.
+Welcome to Orchestry - A lightweight container orchestration and auto-scaling platform designed for web applications.

 ## Documentation Structure